malrabeiah/Sub6-Preds-mmWave/README.md

 4- Run main.m to get the figure 4-b in the paper.

-REMARKs:
-.
-Transmit power range is defined in tx_power in main.m.
+REMARK: Transmit power range is defined in tx_power in main.m.

 # Citation: